Tax Rules · USA

 3-Year Loss Carryback

-Net Section 1256 losses can be carried back 3 years to offset Section 1256 gains from those years.
-This is unique to Section 1256 and does not apply to regular capital losses, which can only carry forward.
+Net Section 1256 losses can be carried back 3 years via Form 1045 (Application for Tentative Refund, processed within 90 days) or Form 1040-X (amended return) to offset Section 1256 gains from those years.
+Losses must be applied to the earliest eligible year first.
+This carryback is unique to Section 1256 — ordinary capital losses only carry forward.

 04